7 Power Automate Flow Tips and 7 Reasons Why Flow is Annoying

 - Renaming actions enables a bit of documentation for easier maintenance, but there is no obvious way to determine what the action is after you have renamed it.
 This should be in the “About” tab of the action.
 For example, I renamed a SharePoint

-Action to “GetAllFolders”, but there is no way to determine the original name of the action as the operationId in Code View is different. - The new Flow designer has its merits but is still missing functionality.
+- The new Flow designer has its merits but is still missing functionality.
 I’m numb to Microsoft removing features as they move to new, “modern” feature sets which has less and less of some of the richer features that improve productivity.
 This has been going on for decades, something I first noticed in the Office suite in the 1990’s when they dumbed down the interface, I suppose to make the initial learning curve less steep.

-- Gracefully handling errors during runtime seems more complicated than it needs to be and feels kludgy, but that is similar to how a lot of how Power Automate is.
+- Gracefully handling errors during runtime seems more complicated than it needs to be and feels kludgy, but that is similar to how a lot of Power Automate is.

 This was cathartic.
 Hope you enjoyed the 7 & 7.
 Cheers!